nathancarter/weblurch/doc-src/plan.md

 ## Dependencies

- * Extend the Background Computation module so that it can accept as parameters for a task not only groups in the document, but also groups in dependencies.
  * Implement the `saveMetaData` function used by [the Dependencies plugin](https://github.com/nathancarter/weblurch/app/dependenciesplugin.litcoffee) to export the list of labeled, top-level expressions.